- Lung Cancer Basics

 Being diagnosed with lung cancer is a tough time for many people.
 Even if you have a good support system of friends and family, it may be helpful to connect with other cancer patients who will understand your situation in a different way.
 You may be the kind of person who finds it hard to reach out to others.
 You are not alone.
 There are many different kinds of support available and one or more may be just what you need.

-In-Person Support Groups – For some, the experience of talking with others face-to-face is the best way to connect.
-Ask your medical team if a group is available at your cancer center.
+National Support Group Network – For some, the experience of talking with others face-to-face is the best way to connect.
+Find a support group near you through our Network.

 Telephone Support – If there aren't in-person support groups near you, if extra support is needed, or you appreciate the convenience of telephone-based support, here are some ways to connect.